Political Power and Market Power: Differential Exposure Design

 We examine several possible implementations of $K_{i0}$ for robustness.
 Our main exposure term we call $N_{i0}$, or the total number of component (member) firms inside each composite firm in its initial period.
 Defined this way, ``large'' composite firms (high $N_{i0}$) are more exposed to shocks; as there are more member firms who could merge together and increase the $\text{MergerIndex}_{it}$ for this composite firm.
-As a robustness check, we also implement $K_{i0}$ as the \emph{average} of $N_{i0}$ for all firms inside the same industry.
+As a robustness check, we also implement $K_{i0}$ as the \emph{average} of $N_{i0}$ for all firms inside the same NAICS industry.
 In this representation, entire industries (rather than particular firms) have a greater or lower exposure to merger waves.

 Either way, high $K_{i0}$ indicates a high propensity to merge in the overall sample period.
 However, the specifications of $K_{i0}$ say nothing about the \textit{timing} of mergers, only about the overall propensity over the sample period.
 The timing could be anything, for example, a high exposure ($K_{i0}$) firm could be completely unresponsive to merger waves by (for example) doing all mergers in the first period and remaining inactive for the rest of the sample.
 There are many ways for a high $K_{i0}$ firm to avoid complying with merger waves.
-We integrate the timing aspects into the other term in the instrument (the wave term $W_{it}$, described above).
+We integrate the timing aspect into the other term in the instrument (the wave term $W_{it}$, described above).

 We now have the main components of our instrument.
 Our instrument is $Z_{it}=W_{it}K_{i0}$, the product of the wave term ($W_{it}$) and the exposure term ($K_{i0}$).
-Because the Bartik-like instruments are products, researchers typically argue that one (or both) elements are exogenous \citep{goldsmith2020bartik}.
-Consistent with our discussion above, we portray the time-varying shocks as exogenous, and regard the choice of the number and identity of overall merging partners (and thus the level of exposure) as endogenous.
-As in our earlier design, identification is coming from merger timing.
+Because Bartik-like instruments are products, researchers typically argue that one (or both) elements are exogenous \citep{goldsmith2020bartik}.
+Consistent with our discussion above, we portray the time-varying shocks as exogenous, and regard the identity of merging partners (and thus the level of exposure) as endogenous.
+As in our earlier design, identification comes from merger timing.

 We use this $Z_{it}$ to instrument the $\text{MergerIndex}_{it}$ term in Equation (\ref{Spec1}) by using the following first stage regression:

 This is the same regression as Equation (\ref{Spec1}), but the dependent variable is now $\text{MergerIndex}_{it}$, and the main independent variable is now our instrument $Z_{it}$.
 The other terms are the same but given separate names; the coefficients are now $\lambda$s, the error term is $\eta$, $\zeta_{i}$ are composite firm fixed effects and $\tau_{t}$ are time period fixed effects.
 Diagnostics on the instruments (correlations tests, compliers and instrument strengths) are performed in Appendix \ref{app:BartikDiagnostic}.